rodrihgh/rodrihgh.github.io/_projects/music-math.md

 Cents have also allowed scientists and musicians to investigate and measure the limits of human music perception.
-It may be useful just to drop a couple of illustrative figures, as cents are extensively discussed [above](#how-do-we-tune-our-scales):
+It may be useful just to drop a couple of illustrative figures[^4], as cents are extensively discussed [above](#how-do-we-tune-our-scales):

 | Pitch ratio in cents |  Relative difference in linear frequency | Human perception |